-• The recommended Blade Offset for most cutting, with both the 45° and the 60° blades, is 0.25.
+• The recommended Blade Offset for the 45° blade and the 60° blade is 0.25.
 For the fabric blade, an offset of 0.4 is recommended.
 When drawing with a pen or engraving, set the Blade Offset to 0.
 This setting is found in the settings control window: